adaltas/node-nikita/src/system/execute.coffee.md

 ## Options

+*   `arch_chroot` (boolean|string)
+    Run this command inside a root directory with the arc-chroot command or any provided string, require the "rootdir" option if activated.
 *   `bash` (boolean|string)
     Serialize the command into a file and execute it with bash.
+*   `rootdir` (string)
+    Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.
 *   `cmd`
     String, Object or array; Command to execute.
 *   `code` (int|string|array)